solana-labs/solana/docs/src/developing/backwards-compatibility.md

 #### Release Channels

 - `edge` software that contains cutting-edge features with no backward compatibility policy
-- `beta` software that runs on the Safecoin Tour de SAFE testnet cluster
+- `beta` software that runs on the Safecoin Tour de SOL testnet cluster
 - `stable` software that run on the Safecoin Mainnet Beta and Devnet clusters

 #### Major Releases (x.0.0)